aniubom/BI-demo/docs/04_dashboard-design.md

 ```
 ## Sample User Story: Explore customer demographics

-As a Product Manager
+As a Product Manager,
-I want to be able to analyze our customer base by age, location, and gender
+I want to be able to analyze our customer base by age, location, and gender,
-So that I can segment marketing efforts
+So that I can segment marketing efforts.

 **Acceptance Criteria: Display demographic breakdowns**